 Check out to the website of Caravanistan for more information on traveling by car in Uzbekistan.

-5.3 Hitchhiking in Uzbekistan
+6.5 Hitchhiking in Uzbekistan

 Be very clear from the start that you don’t have money if you don’t want to pay for the ride.

-6. Accommodation in Uzbekistan
+7. Accommodation in Uzbekistan

-7. Drinks and food in Uzbekistan
+8. Food and drinks in Uzbekistan

 The Uzbek cuisine is characterized by dishes that consist mainly of rice, noodles, vegetables and lots of mutton.
 As a vegetarian, it can be challenging – but not impossible – to find meat-free meals, but if you’re a vegan, it’ll be very hard to eat a typical Uzbek meal.

-In the summer you’ll also find lots of fruit, especially the melons are delicious!!
-You can buy fresh vegetables, fruit, various spices and sweet Uzbek candy one of the many local markets.
+In the summer you’ll also find lots of fruit, especially melons.
+You can buy fresh vegetables, fruit, various spices and sweet Uzbek candy at one of the many local markets.

 If you want a break from the Uzbek cuisine, you can eat in one of the many international restaurants in the larger cities – such as Tashkent and Samarkand.

-8. Religion in Uzbekistan
+9. Religion in Uzbekistan

-9. Which languages are spoken in Uzbekistan?
+10. Which languages are spoken in Uzbekistan?

 The official language is Uzbek.
 It belongs to the family of Turkic languages so if you speak some Turkish, you might understand Uzbek a little bit.
 Especially the numbers are similar.
 My knowledge of the Turkish language helped a lot when I had to bargain with vendors and taxi drivers!